maikamp/FoodMart_UI_p2/README.md

 ### As a Manager I must be able to:
 - add new employee
 - view current employee(s)
+- update an employee
+- remove an employee
 - all other employee functionality